Mok Jin-seok

 Mok Jin-seok (born 20 January 1980) is a professional Go player.

 Biography

 Mok Jin Seok became a professional Go player in 1994 when he was 14 and reached 9 Dan, the highest level, in 2005.

 He is called 'Goe dong' by media, which means a Boy wonder.
-His nickname derives from the fact that he has unconventional and adventurous style as well as fast reading skill in Go games.
+His nickname derives from his unconventional and adventurous style as well as fast reading skill in Go games.

-At 15 years of age in 1995, Mok made his surprising debut on the world stage of Go by defeating Nie Weiping, one of the greatest players in China, at Lotte Cup held in Beijing, China.
+At 15 years of age in 1995, Mok made his debut on the world stage of Go by defeating Nie Weiping at Lotte Cup held in Beijing, China.

 In 2000, Mok defeated Lee Chang-ho in the final of KBS Cup: no one among professional players younger than Lee had defeated him in the finals.
 From 2001 to 2005, Mok participated in Chinese Go league as the first foreign player: he got 48 wins and 17 losses.

 In 2001, Mok was runner-up to the Asia TV Championship.
 He was defeated by Cho Hun-hyeon.